WordPress/gutenberg/packages/base-styles/README.md

 # Base Styles

-Base scss utilities and variables for WordPress.
+Base SCSS utilities and variables for WordPress.

 ## Installation